-However, in order to mitigate the risk of someone maliciously locking your DSBCnet user account, DSBC has implemented denial-of-service protection.
+However, in order to mitigate the risk of someone maliciously locking your DSBCnet user account, DSBC Financial Europe has implemented denial-of-service protection.
 This aims to ensure that someone who knows only a user’s username is unable to lock out that user’s account simply by entering incorrect values when challenged.

 If someone obtained my credentials and was able to access the system, how could I determine whether that had occurred?

 There are facilities within the DSBCnet application that the Customer can use to review activities performed by a specific username.

 When you log in, your main landing page will indicate the last time this account logged in.